yonesko/slack-queue-bot/README.md

 ## How?

-Turnio expose a API with main functionalities of a queue.
-You only need to mention him with some of next commands:
+This bot supports next commands:

 * `add`   >   Add a user to the queue
 * `del`   >   Delete user of the queue